findeevy/postshotbatcher/README.md

 # postshotbatcher

-This is a tool for running multiple postshot training runs all at once from a folder of images, with the last three digit of the file name being the frame (IE camera_A_021 for frame number 21).
+This is a tool for running multiple postshot frame training runs all at once from a folder of images, with the last three digit of the file name being the frame (IE camera_A_021 for frame number 21).

 To run this first install python -> <a href="https://www.python.org/downloads/">Python</a>